 When it comes to marketing, your business needs to show proof of its capabilities.
-All companies say their product/service is the best – but your company stands out from the crowd when you demonstrate it.
+All companies say their product or service is the best, but your company stands out from the crowd when you show it.

 There are lots of ways to leverage your success stories:

-- Testimonials from satisfied clients – shown on every page of your website
+- Testimonials from happy clients on every web page

 - Podcasts that feature a pleased customer

-- Case studies showing real, tangible, measurable results
+- Case studies show real, tangible, measurable results

 The single, most powerful way of demonstrating your expertise is through case studies with named testimonials (with a video format being the top choice of medium).

 All of this needs to be easy to find on your company website.

 When you show what you have already done in the past, you prove that you don’t just talk the talk – you walk the walk!